 Still, March is far enough away and EA's pockets are suitably deep that I'm sure Insomniac - with their wealth of expertise - will be able to get it across the line in time.
 The idea is certainly a strong one, and a game set in the slightly daft super-spy world of 80s cinema is most assuredly a good fit for videogames.
 Now that it's less about having the right ideas and more about getting the game up to standard - something both EA and Insomniac have a lot of experience in - there's every chance that Fuse will be worth the wait.

-The Good: The core concept is solid
+Pros: The core concept is solid

-The Bad: Some parts are quite clunky
+Cons: Some parts are quite clunky